 Avoid Being Scammed

-The best way to avoid losing money in advance-fee, phishing or other types of scams is simply to hang up or not respond to calls or online messages that arrive out of the blue.
+The best way to avoid losing money in advance-fee, phishing or other types of scams is simply to hang up or not respond to calls, emails or online messages that arrive out of the blue.
 This is easier said than done, since correspondence can be well crafted, and the criminals are highly skilled at delivering their fraudulent pitches.

 If you are suspicious about an offer, or think the claims you are receiving might be exaggerated or misleading, contact FINRA or another regulator before you send any money.